tinted-theming/base24/styling.md

 Base08, base09, base0A, base0B, base0C, base0D and base0E
 are used to distinguish between different kinds of elements.

-Text editors use these colours as text foregrounds for syntax highlighting.
+Text editors use these colors as text foregrounds for syntax highlighting.
 Ensure that they are legible against the ordinary background (base01).

-Compositors use these colours for borders and tabs on windows in a tabbed arrangement.
+Compositors use these colors for borders and tabs on windows in a tabbed arrangement.

-Analysis apps (e.g., system monitors) use these colours in plots and charts to represent different variables.
+Analysis apps (e.g., system monitors) use these colors in plots and charts to represent different variables.

 ### Warning elements